vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 #### compilation times

 Another issue that was brought up multiple times was one that has been covered many and many times before: compilation times.
-C++ has a notoriously bad reputation for slow compilation times which, in my opinion, was justified when we didn't have modern language features.
+C++ has a notoriously bad reputation for slow compilation times which, in my opinion, was very justified when we didn't have modern language features.
 Prior to C++11, any metaprogramming required heavy use of templates, including recursive template instantiations to - for example - simulate type lists.
-Furthermore, libraries that achieved incredible feats given the limitations of C++03 (such as Boost) had to resort to arcane techniques that ultimately led to very slow compilation times.
+Furthermore, libraries that achieved incredible feats given the limitations of C++03 (such as Boost) while keeping portability with thousands of compiler/platform combinations had to resort to arcane techniques that ultimately led to very slow compilation times.

 It is not surprising that, game developers who had poor experiences back in the day, still shudder from the idea of introducing any template or abstraction in their codebase, failing to realize that things are much better nowadays.

-It also seems that one of the biggest misconceptions I've been exposed to countless times is that "Modern C++" equals "Standard Library".
+One of the biggest misconceptions I've been exposed to countless times is that "Modern C++" equals "Standard Library".
 That is completely false.
 Standard library implementations are not optimized for compilation time or debuggability - they need to be (1) general-purpose, (2) easy to maintain and extend, (3) efficient at run-time, (4) compliant to the standard and all its nuances.

-This thread on [`r/cpp` (*"unique_ptr - seven calls to dereference - why is this needed?"*)](https://old.reddit.com/r/cpp/comments/b0sq6p/unique_ptr_seven_calls_to_dereference_why_is_this/) is incredibly telling.
+This thread on [`r/cpp` (*"unique_ptr - seven calls to dereference - why is this needed?"*)](https://old.reddit.com/r/cpp/comments/b0sq6p/unique_ptr_seven_calls_to_dereference_why_is_this/) is very telling.
 The author calls themselves a *"modern C++ skeptic"*, and feels (rightfully) justified in their skepticism by the fact that a simple `std::unique_ptr` dereference requires 7 layers of indirection in the call stack.

 A more compelling resource is the [*"Lightweight but still STL-compatible unique pointer"*](https://blog.magnum.graphics/backstage/lightweight-stl-compatible-unique-pointer/) article by the author of the excellent [Magnum](https://magnum.graphics/) graphics engine.

 The article observes that including the `<memory>` header in a project drastically increases compilation times.
 The author also tested the implementation of modules at the time, and it didn't help much.
-The author, instead of becoming a crusader against Modern C++, realizes that the problem lies in the implementation of `std::unique_ptr`, and that the latest standards of the language provide the necessary feature for the creation of a lightweight alternative to `std::unique_ptr` which is good enough for Magnum's requirements.
-This leads to the creation of [`CorradePointer.h`](https://github.com/mosra/magnum-singles/blob/master/CorradePointer.h), a single-header implementation of unique heap-allocated object ownership that has minimal impact on compilation times.
+The author, instead of becoming a crusader against Modern C++, realizes that the problem lies in the implementation of `std::unique_ptr`, and that the latest standards of the language provide the necessary features for the creation of a lightweight alternative to `std::unique_ptr` (which is good enough for Magnum's requirements).
+This thought process leads to the creation of [`CorradePointer.h`](https://github.com/mosra/magnum-singles/blob/master/CorradePointer.h), a single-header implementation of unique heap-allocated object ownership that has minimal impact on compilation times.

 The point I'm trying to make here is that most of the language features offered by Modern C++ can be used without depending on the standard library.
-I'm also admitting that the standard library is far from perfect, but that's understandable as it is a general-purpose tool that needs satisfy an incredible amount of use cases.
+I'm also admitting that the standard library is far from perfect, but that's understandable as it is a general-purpose tool that needs to satisfy an incredible amount of use cases.

-This is the misconception that bothers me the most.
+What I just discussed is the misconception that bothers me the most.
 If `<memory>` is too expensive for your compilation times, why would you ever abandon the safety, convenience, and readability improvements of `std::unique_ptr` when you can implement something similar in about 20 lines of code?

 This point can be applied to pretty much every standard library component (except very low level ones like `<type_traits>`, which do not impact compilation times significantly).

-When you abandon Modern C++ as a whole and become a Twitter keyboard warrior, there are real and important benefits ou are missing out that C++ provides.
+When you rashly abandon Modern C++ as a whole and become a Twitter keyboard warrior, there are real and important benefits you are missing out that C++ provides.

 #### features matter

 In the context of game development, I would not be able to live without many features introduced in C++11/14/17.
 Some of them are simple quality-of-life improvements that have *zero impact* on compilation time or debuggability and yet provide an immense amount of value.

-I made a list of features which I think are simple yet valuable below.
+I made a list of features which I think (1) are simple, (2) have minimal impact on debuggability and compilation times, and (3) are still extremely valuable.

 Let's get started...

 ##### c++11